A Hybrid Algorithm for Systems of Non-interacting Particles with an External Potential: Conclusions and further work

 \section{Conclusions and further work}

-In this work we have presented a hybrid method for simulating the dynamics of non-interacting particles.
+In this work we have presented a hybrid method for simulating the dynamics of non-interacting particles with the example that also includes external potential.
 This approach combines the simulation of the Dean-Kawasaki equation with truncated noise and particle dynamics in low-density regions.
 In particular, we developed the refinement criteria by comparing higher-order statistics.
 Compared to prior work on hybrid algorithms for particle systems, such as \cite{ALEXANDER2002,alexander2003algorithm}, we focused specifically on regimes where particle density becomes low.
 In these regimes, our numerical experiments have shown that incorporating a particle description of the system is crucial for accurately preserving higher-order statistics and positivity of the solution.
-Additionally, we have extended the method to higher spatial dimensions with dynamic adaptation.
+Additionally, we have extended the method to higher spatial dimensions with dynamic adaptation and we have provided a numerical example that includes an external potential.

-A next step is to consider higher-order time discretization methods, such as the Milstein scheme or the BDF2 method.
-Note that BDF2 is expected to provide higher accuracy for SPDEs with small noise, as discussed in \cite{buckwar2006multistep}.
-Since the noise factor in Eq. \eqref{eq:DK_with_reg_noise} is $\frac{1}{\sqrt{N}}$, we expect to achieve higher-order accuracy when the number of particles is sufficiently large.
-It would be interesting to compare this threshold with the number of particles per cell required to ensure correct higher-order statistics and preserve the positivity of the solution.

-We also aim to prove error bounds for the FVM applied to the modified equation from \cite{djurdjevac2022weak} and obtain a rate of convergence for the time discretization.
-Given that the modified equation has a well-behaved solution, we can directly analyze the error between the moments of the discretized and continuous solution, rather than using a weaker norm.
-Our goal is to compare how the choice of parameters determined by the discretization error aligns with the parameters chosen in \cite{djurdjevac2022weak} for the error between the modified and Dean-Kawasaki equations, as well as with the parameters obtained from simulations using the hybrid method.
-This type of analysis would allow us to link error estimates for the hybrid to the refinement criteria.

-As observed in the simulations, it is not just the negativity of the solution that determines the choice of the particle description, but also the difference of the higher order statistics.
-An interesting question in this regard is how would the development of full discretization method of the SPDE that preserves the positivity of the solution influence the refinement criteria that we observed using standard FVM and Euler-Maruyama scheme.

-The computational framework for hybrid algorithms developed here can be extended to a broader range of problems.
-As a first step in that direction, we plan to extend this hybrid method to interacting particle systems, incorporating an additional term $\nabla \cdot (\rho (\rho * \nabla U))$ in \eqref{eq:DK_with_reg_noise}, where $U$ is the interaction potential.
-We will explore different interaction potentials, such as Coulomb or Leonard-Jones type, and study how these choices affect the refinement criterion.